ImageTrend Collaborate™ Short Report: 2018-2020 National Trends in Firearm-Related Incidents in the Prehospital Setting

 ImageTrend enhanced its data analysis solutions by establishing a Clinical and Research Services Team to better serve customers in emergency response, public health and public safety industries.
 Not only does this team provide insight into ImageTrend’s solutions, but also bridges the gap between data collection and a need for industry-wide research.

-Morgan K. Anderson, Epidemiologist
+Morgan K. Anderson | Research Manager, Epidemiologist

 Morgan K. Anderson joined the ImageTrend team in 2017.
 She graduated from the Medical College of Wisconsin in 2011 with a Master’s degree in Public Health with an emphasis in epidemiology.
 Prior to coming to ImageTrend, Morgan spent five (5) years with the Army Public Health Center as an Injury Prevention Epidemiologist.
 Morgan has been published in The Journal of Emergency Medical Services, The American Journal of Preventative Medicine, The American Journal of Sports Medicine, Public Health, Military Medicine, and others.

-Douglas G. Butler Jr, Director of Clinical Services
+Douglas G. Butler, Jr. | Director of Clinical Services

-Clinical Services.
+Douglas Butler Jr. joined the ImageTrend team in 2018 and is currently the Director of Clinical Services.
 Prior to coming to ImageTrend, he began his EMS career in 2003 gaining experience in roles such as EMT, Paramedic, FTO/Paramedic Preceptor, EMD/EFD Certified 911 Dispatcher, EMS Educator, Regional Faculty (AHA) and Clinical Manager.
-As a Clinical
+As a Clinical Manager for AMR, Doug discovered his passion for data and quality improvement, which led to his position as Data Systems Manager for a multi-county EMS regulatory entity.

 To Our Contributors